DrFirstLee/drfirstlee.github.io/_posts/2025-04-12-moneyPower copy.md

 ## 📬 Key Sections of the 2025 Memo

-Here are the major themes in the latest memo:
+Here are the major four paragraph titles in the latest memo:

 - **The Uncertain Outlook**
 - **Tariffs**